phalcon-orphanage/docs/en/db-layer.md

 Generates SQL checking for the existence of a schema view

 ### Custom
 The [Phalcon\Db\AdapterInterface][db-adapter-adapterinterface] interface must be implemented in order to create your own database adapters or extend the existing ones.
-Additionally you can extend the [Phalcon\Db\AbstractAdapter][db-adapter-abstractadapter] that already has some implementation for your custom adapter.
+Additionally, you can extend the [Phalcon\Db\AbstractAdapter][db-adapter-abstractadapter] that already has some implementation for your custom adapter.

 ### Escaping
 Escaping identifiers is enabled by default.
 However, if you need to disable this feature, you can do so using the `setup()` method: